Parent Notification Policy

 What is FERPA?

-The Family Educational Rights and Privacy Act (FERPA) is a federal privacy law that gives parents certain protections with regard to their children's education records, such as report cards, transcripts, disciplinary records, contact and family information, and class schedules.
-As a parent, you have the right to review your child's education records and to request changes under limited circumstances.
-To protect your child's privacy, the law generally requires schools to ask for written consent before disclosing your child's personally identifiable information to individuals other than you.
+At the post-secondary level, Family Educational Rights and Privacy Act (FERPA) is a federal privacy law that gives students certain protections with regard to their education records, such as, transcripts, disciplinary records, contact and family information, financial information, and class schedules.

-- A school official may generally share with a parent information that is based on that official's personal knowledge or observation of the student and not obtained from a record maintained by the College.
+A school official may generally share with a parent information that is based on that official's personal knowledge or observation of the student and not obtained from a record maintained by the College.